 How to Detect an Eating Disorder in an Adolescent?

-At the beginning, it can be difficult to differentiate between an eating disorder and a normal self-conscious attitude towards food, weight and body image.
+In the beginning, it can be difficult to differentiate between an eating disorder and a normal self-conscious attitude towards food, weight and body image.
 Nonetheless, as the eating disorder advances, the warning signs will become more conspicuous.
 However, an adolescent or individual with an eating disorder will take strong measures to hide the problem.
 So it’s important to be aware of these red flag behaviours.

-Dieting or Restricting Food: The most evident of warning signs of eating disorders are the limited or restricted eating behaviours.
+Dieting or Restricting Food: The most evident warning signs of eating disorders are limited or restricted eating behaviours.
 An adolescent with an eating disorder may regularly miss out meals or make excuses to evade eating.
 When they do eat, they would take small servings, or eat only specific low-calorie foods and would compulsively count calories, examine food labels and weigh the food portions.
 They may also take diet pills in order to limit their appetite.

 Binge Eating: Some adolescents who have eating disorders may eat normally around others but indulge in binge eating secretly; usually in a private spot or late at night, where they would not be seen or disturbed.
-Red flags for bingeing entail stacked or hidden piles of empty food packages and wrappers, cupboards or refrigerators that have been cleaned out, and hidden stash of chocolates or other high-calorie food or junk food.
+Red flags for bingeing entail stacked or hidden piles of empty food packages and wrappers, cupboards or refrigerators that have been cleaned out, and a hidden stash of chocolates or other high-calorie food or junk food.

 Purging: Adolescents with eating disorders may “purge” by fasting, exercising vigorously, throwing up or using laxatives.
 Warning signs of purging include vanishing after meals and making frequent trips to the bathroom.
 If an adolescent is vomiting, he/she may run the water to muffle the sound.
 They are also likely to use breath fresheners, mouthwash or perfume to disguise the smell.